 As an English Conversation Program Facilitator, I am responsible for preparing a lesson plan and guiding discussion for ESL learners on topics selected by the Program Coordinator.
 While I teach speaking skills, vocabulary, and pronunciation at the Learning Exchange, I'm also always learning from the patrons I meet as we exchange stories, skills, and laughs!

 Here is a timeline of my involvement with ePortfolio making and the UBC Arts ePortfolio program starting from my 3rd year GIS class to the present!
-As I continue to collaborate with the UBC Arts ePortfolio program I will update this post.
+This post will be updated as I continue to collaborate with the UBC Arts ePortfolio program.

 I have been a volunteer at the Vancouver Aquarium for 2 years as a Marine Educator and Gallery Educator.
 Find out how I engage visitors with facts and conservation takeaways about bamboo shark egg cases!

 In order shed light on the complexity of cultural appropriation, I worked on a group project to present a variety of commonly discussed examples from popular media and daily life as a spectrum.
 Through the project, we hope to engage people to think beyond "is this appropriation?" to "if this is appropriation, who benefits and who doesn't?"

 As a term-long project, I worked with a group of 4 students as consultants for the Vancouver Board of Parks and Recreation and CityStudio with the goals to: Investigate existing environmental education (EE) programming in community centres and identify opportunities for the Parks Board to expand them.